ts1/uctoth/README.md

 They are random but endgame is perfectly played.
 Generated games are stored in `book.db` (SQLite database).

-Next, learn the generated games and make a new `scores.json`.
+Next, learn the generated games and make your first `scores.json`.

 ```
 ./reg -t 1e-2